 Benefits of Non – Discretionary Portfolio Management

 The client has greater control over his own portfolio and the chance to question the decision of the investment manager along with the paid expertise.
 One can also understand that one can see different market cycles.
 There is a monthly or real-time confirmation of trades and portfolio position.

 Deciding between a Discretionary and Non-Discretionary Portfolio Management Services

-This can be an important decision for a high net-worth individual willing to invest more than $1 million for managing his assets.
+This can be an important decision for a high net-worth individual willing to invest more than $1 million in managing his assets.
 Many factors swing in favor of both the services.
-It is important that you consider your risk profile, appetite and your willingness to invest required time for managing your own portfolio.
-The expense of management fee under discretionary PMS can vary from 2 to 2.5% at the minimum and can go up to 3 to 4% with very well known services.
-Thus, ensuring that your investment manager is giving you high profit to compensate for such expensive management fee is important.
+It is important that you consider your risk profile, appetite, and willingness to invest the required time in managing your own portfolio.
+The expense of management fees under discretionary PMS can vary from 2 to 2.5% at the minimum and can go up to 3 to 4% with very well-known services.
+Thus, ensuring that your investment manager gives you a high profit to compensate for such an expensive management fee is important.

 An alternative to discretionary PMS is a direct investment into a mutual fund which is the most basic investment vehicle.